Craig Vann

 The story unfolds at the theme wedding of Sky and Helena, two young lovers who traversed through time to be together.
 Invited to witness their vows is family friend Sam Richter, a CSIS agent, who is not in town just for the wedding; he has been directed to investigate the work of the scientist, Beatrice Westover.

-Bea outlines for Sky and Zac a mind-numbing mission; “to go to Jesus’ time, find him and record him, to prove his existence.
-You’ll have to learn Aramaic from Alim.
-He will go with you and will help if your Aramaic fails.”
+Bea outlines for Sky and Zac a mind-numbing mission; “to go to Jesus’ time, find him and record him, to prove his existence.”

 Richter witnesses the glitch and confronts Beatrice, who has no choice but to have Sam attempt a rescue.
-Richter follows the chrononauts, who have been captured.
+Richter follows the chrononauts into the unknown.
 What wonders will they see?
 What characters will they meet?
 Will Zac ever forget the taste of Sassafras?

 Oh!
 Bring your goggles…